nucypher/nucypher-ts-demo/README.md

 ## Usage

-In order to run this demo will need a MetaMask with an account funded with enough $MATIC to fund Policy creation.
+To run this demo will need a MetaMask with an account funded with enough Ethereum to fund Policy contract creation.

-It is also recommended to change `secretKey` values for Alice and Bob characters.
+It is also recommended to change `secretKey` values for Alice and Bob's characters.
 See `./src/characters.ts` for details.

-In order to connect with the network, the demo uses a public instances of [Porter](https://docs.nucypher.com/en/latest/application_development/web_development.html#running-porter).

-### Polygon
+### Mainnet (Polygon)

-`nucypher-ts` is in an early release.
+`nucypher-ts` is in early release.
 We recommend **not** using it in production _just yet_.

-### Ibex - Mumbai Testnet

-The current release of `nucypher-ts` supports Ursulas working on Ibex network and contracts deployed on Mumbai testnet.
+### Tapir (Matic Mumbai)

+`nucypher-ts-demo` is configured to work on the Tapir network out-of-the-box.
+It uses a public Porter instance by default.
+See `./src/characters.ts` for details.

+This is a recommended way to use `nucypher-ts` on a testnet.

 ## References

 This dApp is based on [`useDapp` example](https://github.com/EthWorks/useDapp/tree/master/packages/example).
+See `README.old.md` for details.